getbouncer/apidocs/card-scan/android-integration-guide/android-release-guide.md

 ## Installing to BinTray

 1. Update or create a file `local.properties` with your BinTray user and api key
    ```text
     bintray.user=<your_bintray_user>
     bintray.apikey=<your_bintray_apikey>
    ```
+1. Start an android emulator or connect a device via `ADB`

-2. build and upload the library
+1. Build and upload the library
    ```bash
     ./gradlew test
     ./gradlew connectedCheck